feature-image

 ADVERTISEMENT

 Because just a day earlier, Deion Sanders made headlines for something else entirely.
 A warning shot aimed straight at players who didn’t show up when they were supposed to.
-Speaking with Colorado’s audio director Mark Johnson, the Buffs HC revealed that a few Buffs didn’t make it back from break on time.
+Speaking with Colorado’s audio director, Mark Johnson, the Buffs HC revealed that a few Buffs didn’t make it back from break on time.
 “A couple of guys didn’t make it.
 There will be some consequences,” he said bluntly.
 “You will see those consequences.
 You will say, ‘I wonder why?’
 That’s why.”

 Deion Sanders didn’t name names.
 He didn’t have to.
 The message was loud and clear.
 Punctuality isn’t optional in Prime’s world.
 It’s something that should come naturally and consistently.
 And of course, not everyone was able to keep up with his strict standards.
 Some people out here are just out here.
 They already quit.
 They already shut it down because they know they have no future in this.
 But the rest of y’all do,” he told his players during practice.
 “Separate yourself today from the ones who already shut it down.”
-All that discipline and accountability is being tested on the field, and now the Buffs’ record is the scoreboard telling the story.
+All that discipline and accountability are being tested on the field, and now the Buffs’ record is the scoreboard telling the story.

 ADVERTISEMENT